How to Calculate Music Publishing Royalties from YouTube Views

 • International Performance Royalties — live and digital broadcasts outside the U.S.

 • Traditional Performance Royalties — terrestrial radio, television, and public broadcasts collected by PROs.
+(If you’d like to learn more about what are performance royalties, publishing and rights organizations, read this article)

 • Physical Mechanical Royalties — vinyl, CDs, and other physical formats administered through mechanical societies.

 • Digital Non-Interactive Royalties - collected by organizations such as SoundExchange.
+(If you’d like to learn more about what is SoundExchange and digital performance royalties, read this article)

 • Neighboring Rights — performance royalties for sound recording, typically collected by international organizations.